OldStarchy/CodeTest/readme.md

 # impromptu coding challenge

+## Setup

+Download or clone this repository and run `yarn install` to install the dependencies.

 ## Problem 1

 Included in this assignment is a file named `fileApi.ts.
 It contains the following functions: